 - Coincidental Broadcast: The Scoobies are all grouped around a TV showing a news broadcast from LA regarding everyone in Sunnydale losing their voices, attributed to a laryngitis outbreak.
 A strong argument could be made that this example is justified — an entire freaking town losing their voices simultaneously is bound to get through at least one person's Weirdness Censor.
 Also the Scoobies were already watching TV; Xander simply calls attention to the broadcast at the appropriate point.

 - Cold Ham: None of the Gentlemen speak or even change expression, but all their movements are incredibly smooth and theatrical and all of their motions are seemingly punctuated with a flourish.

 - Continuity Nod: Spike drinks from the "Kiss the Librarian" mug used to feed him in "Something Blue".
 Willow wants to float something bigger than a pencil ("Choices").

-- Conveniently Timed Attack From Behind: The Footmen have Buffy pinned while a grinning Gentlemen advances on her wielding a scalpel...then Riley frees her with a well-aimed taser blast.
+- Conveniently Timed Attack from Behind: The Footmen have Buffy pinned while a grinning Gentleman advances on her wielding a scalpel... then Riley frees her with a well-aimed taser blast.